 In 2017 John Force Racing rewrote their own record books winning both the Top Fuel and Funny Car championships in the same season.
 Brittany broke through for JFR’s first Top Fuel championship and Robert Hight took hope his second Funny Car title.
 En route to his second championship, Robert set both ends of the Funny Car NHRA Nationals Records.
 In Sonoma, California, Robert would go 339.87 mph to set the speed record and in Brainerd Minnesota, he recorded a 3.793-second pass to set the elapsed time record.
 Brittany would follow suit in 2019 setting the Top Fuel elapsed time record at 3.623-seconds in Reading, Pennsylvania and the speed record at 338.17 mph in the fall Las Vegas event.
 In 2019, John was setting records of his own capturing his 150th (Seattle) and 151st (Indy) career victories.
 The newest driver to the NHRA line-up, Austin Prock, also added his name to the history book when he doubled up beside John for his first win in Seattle.

-After the COVID-19 Pandemic put JFR on pause for most of the 2020 season, they returned to competition in 2021 as a three car team featuring John Force, Brittany Force and Robert Hight.
+In 2020, the COVID-19 Pandemic put JFR on pause, but, while no professional racing happened, the John Force Racing Jr. Dragster teams of Autumn Hight and Hoodlum Brothers Jacob and Noah took center stage.
+The trio brought in three wins.
+JFR returned to NHRA Camping World competition in 2021 as a three car team featuring John Force, Brittany Force and Robert Hight.
 Austin Prock took on crew member duties under his crew chief father, Jimmy Prock, on Robert Hight’s team.
 Brittany Force would lead the team with a second place finish in 2021 and the father-daughter duo of Brittany and John would have a double up victory in Topeka for the first time in history, but it would be 2022 when JFR would return to its full vigor.
-Now heading into the Countdown, Robert and Brittany both lead the points standings with dominant seasons and no signs of slowing.